pawrequest/royal-mail-click-and-drop/docs/OrdersApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with royal_mail_click_and_drop.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openapi_client.OrdersApi(api_client)
+    api_instance = royal_mail_click_and_drop.OrdersApi(api_client)
-    update_orders_status_request = openapi_client.UpdateOrdersStatusRequest() # UpdateOrdersStatusRequest | At least one of 'orderIdentifier' and 'orderReference' is required.
+    update_orders_status_request = royal_mail_click_and_drop.UpdateOrdersStatusRequest()  # UpdateOrdersStatusRequest | At least one of 'orderIdentifier' and 'orderReference' is required.
 Providing both is disallowed to avoid ambiguity.
 When the status is set to 'despatchedByOtherCourier', if the optional parameter 'trackingNumber' is provided then the parameters 'despatchDate', 'shippingCarrier' and 'shippingService' are also required.
 The maximum collection length is 100.

     try:
         # Set order status